MaciejJanowski/CubeStoriesTesting/README.md

 # CubeStoriesTesting
 Repository with sample for testing CubeStories Library.
-Test data was retrieved from 2011 Central Statistics Office Census
+Data used for testing was retrived from 2011 census published by Central Statistics Office, Ireland.

 ### Installation
 Python 3.7.3